Oyster Sauce Substitute

 4. Tamari Sauce

-Tamari sauce is a type of soy sauce that originated in Japan.
-It is made from fermented soybeans and is often gluten-free.
-Tamari is darker, richer, and less salty than regular soy sauce, offering a complex and robust flavor profile.
+Tamari is a Japanese soy sauce made from fermented soybeans and is often gluten-free.
+It has a darker color, richer taste, and is less salty than regular soy sauce, with a bold and complex flavor.

 5. Dark Soy Sauce